mnieber/dodo-commands/doc/dodo-singleton.rst

             return debugger_node, cwd

 Note that not all decorators are compatible with all commands.
 For example, only some commands can be run inside a debugger.
-Therefore, for each decorator you should list in the configuration which commands are decorated.
-When listing the commands, wildcards are allowed, and you can exclude commands by prefixing them with an exclamation mark:
+Therefore, the configuration contains a list of decorated command for each decorator.
+In this list, wildcards are allowed, and you can exclude commands by prefixing them with an exclamation mark:

 .. code-block:: yaml